-Denied by email firewall or spam filter?
+Denied by Firewall or Filter

 If your email was blocked, a spam filter may have interpreted the campaign content as spam.
 Spam filters can be on the recipient's computer, on their company's email firewall, at their ISP/Data center, or all of the above.
 Common SMTP replies for spam filtered emails include Denied, Unacceptable Content, Blocked, and similar messages.

-Run your email campaign through a spam filter test program like our Inbox Inspector to see if any issues are noted.
-Also read our guide on how spam filters think to see if anything mentioned there sticks out about your content.
+Read our guide on how spam filters think to see if anything mentioned there sticks out about your content.

-Is MailChimp blocked or blacklisted?
+Is MailChimp blocked?

 Is a major ISP blocking your emails?